syncfusion-content/wpf-docs/wpf/Radial-Gauge/Pointers.md

 ![Pointers - Circular Gauge](Pointers_images/Pointers_img8.png)

+#### Setting custom range pointer position

 * Using the `Offset` property with `RangePointerPosition` is custom.

-This ways allows to place the range pointer anywhere inside the guage.
+`Offset` property allows to place the range pointer anywhere inside the guage.
 First, set the `RangePointerPosition` to custom, and then set the `Offset` property for required position. `Offset' value should be from 0 to 1.

 {% tabs %}